WCSCourses/Cancer_Genome_Analysis23/Modules/02_Mutation_Calling/mutation_calling_exercises.md

 the variant's effect on the protein if any, and whether the variant is present at high allele frequcny in any populations.
 Funcotator can output either VCF or MAF, both of which can be used in downstream tools.

+**NOTE: Skip running this section if you're on the VM.
+The funcotator sources are too large.**

 Because Funcotator uses data from external databases, it requires very large input files.
 For this reason we've excluded it from the VM.
 Below you can find the commands to annotate our somatic VCF: